 One rumored feature was something codenamed 'Blackghost'.
-It was thought to be be a power management integrated circuit built into the chipset itself that will allow the watches to listen out for voice commands at all times without draining the battery.
+It was thought to be be a power management integrated circuit built into the chipset itself that will allow the watch to listen out for voice commands at all times without draining the battery.

 If that's true, expect to be able to ask Google Assistant questions without either draining your smartwatch after a few hours or having to press a button beforehand.

-The rumor that Google is making three versions of the watch may mean we'll see three variants of the Pixel Watch.
+Exactly what the differences for the devices would be are currently unclear.
+It may mean we'll see three variants of the Pixel Watch.
 That same report also suggested at least one version of the watch will come with 1GB of RAM, which is a lot for a smartwatch.

 It may mean there will be one watch in the range with LTE or another that's designed to be more focused on fitness, but so far we've yet to hear any rumors of what those different versions will be.
 This report is also quite old now, so it may no longer be relevant.